juev/links-on-fly/README.md

 ## Verify the installation

  - you should be able to log into your linkding instance.
- - there should be an initial replica of your database in your B2 bucket.
  - your user data should survive a restart of the VM.